sunrise and bright clouds

 7But when ye pray, use not vain repetitions, as the heathen do: for they think that they shall be heard for their much speaking.

 Genuine prayers are not set patterns that we repeat again and again in hope of fulfilling a religious requirement so that God will listen to us.
 It’s not wrong to pray for something a lot, though.
 For example, Paul said that he prayed night and day that he could see the believers in Thessalonica (I Thessalonians 3:10).
-In the Old Testament, when Nehemiah heard about the conditions in Jerusalem, he prayed, Let thine ear now be attentive, and thine eyes open, that thou mayest hear the prayer of thy servant, which I pray before thee now, day and night, for the children of Israel thy servants….
+In the Old Testament, when Nehemiah heard about the conditions in Jerusalem, he prayed, Let thine ear now be attentive, and thine eyes open, that thou mayest hear the prayer of thy servant, which I pray before thee now, day and night, for the children of Israel thy servants… (Nehemiah 1:6).
 So sometimes we need to pray often about the same thing, but our prayers should be real and from our heart every time.

 8Be not ye therefore like unto them: for your Father knoweth what things ye have need of, before ye ask him.